-Tai Chi Chuan, (also written "Taiji" or "Taijiquan") or simply Tai Chi, is a slow, graceful Chinese exercise that enhances relaxation skills, mental focus and physical alignment while building leg strength, endurance and stability.
+Tai Chi (AKA Tai Chi Ch’uan, Taiji or “Taijiquan) is a slow, graceful exercise that promotes calm mental focus and alignment while building leg strength, endurance and stability.
 Ideal for increasing stamina, flexibility and coordination, Tai Chi promotes efficiency of movement and economy of effort.
-Its principles apply to all activity.
 Tai Chi is a form of Qi Qong, or energy cultivation for healthy body, mind and spirit.
 You can apply it to everything you do, including how you interact with others.